 - Everyone has devices in their houses, especially the ones like Alexa.

-- The information that they get comes from Google – essentially it’s just providing an interface between you and Google.
+- The information that they get comes from Google, so essentially it’s just providing an interface between you and Google.

 - Write short sentences within your blog post that answers questions so that people using voice search can find the answers easily.